ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 ------------------------------------------------

 .. note::
-   This section provides background information on how the SRW App uses the ``config_defaults.sh`` file, but this information is not necessary for running the SRW.
+   This section provides background information on how the SRW App uses the ``config_defaults.sh`` file.
+This information is not helpful but not essential to running the SRW App.
 Users may skip to :numref:`Step %s <UserSpecificConfig>` to continue configuring their experiment.

 Important configuration variables in the ``config_defaults.sh`` file appear in :numref:`Table %s <ConfigVarsDefault>`.
 Some of these default values are intentionally invalid in order to ensure that the user assigns valid values in the user-specified ``config.sh`` file.
 Any settings provided in ``config.sh`` will override the default ``config_defaults.sh``